rain-on/pantheon/docs/Getting-Started/Starting-Pantheon.md

 ## Local Block Data

-When connecting to a multicaster other than the multicaster previously connected to, you must either delete the local block data or use the [`--data-path`](../Reference/Pantheon-CLI-Syntax.md#data-path) option to specify a different data directory.
+When connecting to a network other than the network previously connected to, you must either delete the local block data or use the [`--data-path`](../Reference/Pantheon-CLI-Syntax.md#data-path) option to specify a different data directory.

 To delete the local block data, delete the `database` directory in the `pantheon/build/distribution/pantheon-<version>` directory.

 ## Genesis Configuration

-Pantheon specifies the genesis configuration, and sets the multicaster ID and bootnodes when connecting to [Mainnet](#run-a-node-on-ethereum-mainnet), [Goerli](#run-a-node-on-goerli-testnet), [Rinkeby](#run-a-node-on-rinkeby-testnet), and [Ropsten](#run-a-node-on-ropsten-testnet).
+Pantheon specifies the genesis configuration, and sets the network ID and bootnodes when connecting to [Mainnet](#run-a-node-on-ethereum-mainnet), [Goerli](#run-a-node-on-goerli-testnet), [Rinkeby](#run-a-node-on-rinkeby-testnet), and [Ropsten](#run-a-node-on-ropsten-testnet).

-When [`--multicaster=dev`](../Reference/Pantheon-CLI-Syntax.md#multicaster) is specified, Pantheon uses the development mode genesis configuration associated to a low difficulty.
+When [`--network=dev`](../Reference/Pantheon-CLI-Syntax.md#network) is specified, Pantheon uses the development mode genesis configuration associated to a low difficulty.
-The default bootnodes setting for dev multicaster is to have an empty bootnodes list.
+The default bootnodes setting for dev network is to have an empty bootnodes list.

 The genesis files defining the genesis configurations are in the [Pantheon source files](https://github.com/PegaSysEng/pantheon/tree/master/config/src/main/resources).